typography-interaction-2526/typography-interaction-2526.github.io/content/syllabus.md

 - <a :href="course.catalog.spring"><letter-bullet @title="Course Catalog"></letter-bullet></a>
 <!-- .link-list .right -->

-Interaction, interactive, interface, product, UI, UX <nobr>designers—</nobr>we are known by many names.
+Interaction, interactive, interface, product, UI, UX designers—we are known by many names.
 These are all monikers for a digitally-native design practice.
 It is our responsibility, as practitioners in this increasingly consequential and broadening field, to both understand existing paradigms and help manifest, refine, and sustain purposeful new ones.

 Contemporary digital design exists in the continuum of the ever-shifting, evolving, and ubiquitous web.
 Designers today work at many different scales and within many different systems.
-We act as <nobr>mediators—</nobr>not only for users, meaning, and <nobr>experience—</nobr>but with these systems themselves, as well.
-They shape our work and we shape <nobr>them—</nobr>at the meeting point, the *interface*, between things.
+We act as mediators—not only for users, meaning, and experience—but with these systems themselves, as well.
+They shape our work and we shape them—at the meeting point, the *interface*, between things.

 In this class, students will learn to give form to and then work at these intersections.
-We will again use web technologies as our lens for the subject, building on our foundations in HTML and CSS by incorporating JS <nobr>(*JavaScript*)—</nobr>to give behavior, interaction, and life to our designs.
+We will again use web technologies as our lens for the subject, building on our foundations in HTML and CSS by incorporating JS (*JavaScript*)—to give behavior, interaction, and life to our designs.
 We will survey modern approaches to front-end design and development, as our discipline has as many methodologies as we do names.
-There is no one way to do this work, nor one thing to do it <nobr>for—</nobr>and through our readings, discussions, exercises, and projects, students will understand and then situate themselves and their practice within the larger field.
+There is no one way to do this work, nor one thing to do it for—and through our readings, discussions, exercises, and projects, students will understand and then situate themselves and their practice within the larger field.

 ## Learning Outcomes